griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 * Generate a list of the top differentially expressed genes
 * Ask how reproducible technical replicates are.

+Navigate to the correct directory and then launch R:

 	cd $RNA_HOME/final_results/tophat_cufflinks/ref_only/
 	R